lstwoMODS/lstwoMODS-WobblyLife/README.md

 # lstwoMODS (formerly "NotAzzamods")

-A free recreation of Azzamods for Wobbly Life containing a lot of Azzamods mods but also more than double original ones as a BepInEx plugin.
 A Wobbly Life modpack for [lstwoMODS Core](https://github.com/lstwo/lstwoMODS-Core), aiming to recreate Azzamods while adding a lot of original mods on top.

 # Installation Requirements